juju/docs/src/en/config-LXC.md

 filesystem (/var/cache/lxc) if LXC host caching is enabled (the default).

-This means that the external retrieval of images is done once per environment, and not once per machine which is the normal behaviour of LXC.
+This means that the external retrieval of images is done once per environment, and not once per machine which is the normal behaviour for LXC.

 ### Use of cached images